// Filter icons // Map icons // Social Icons

 Stories that Stir® events are designed to break down barriers, stir conversation, and inspire positive change.

-Come and listen to six storytellers, who will each share their 10-minute raw and personal story on the topic of GRATITUDE, in all its shapes and forms.
+Come and listen to six ordinary yet extraordinary people share their raw, personal stories on the topic of GRATITUDE, in all its shapes and forms.

 Please join us for an afternoon of extraordinary stories that will make you laugh, cry, and view the world in a different light.